codatio/codat-docs/docs/integrations/accounting/sage200/accounting-sage200-setup.md

 You can also click **Manage** to view the integration's settings page, and then enable the integration from there.

-Your Sage200 cloud integration is now set up.
+Your Sage 200 Standard integration is now set up.

 ## Test your integration